 In cold winter climate regions, a shearling is a nice alternative to down garments.

-In the photos above, the motorcycle cut makes already a statement.
-In the monochromatic color theme of the look, the accent color of the loafers and hats fabric flower that has also hints of pink pick up the burgundy color of the coat.
-See this guide to learn how to style ageless monochromatic looks.
+Monochromatic looks like above need interest.
+In this example, the motorcycle cut is the statement.
+The accent color of the loafers and hats fabric flower that has also hints of pink pick up the burgundy color of the coat.

-The look above gets its interest from the different texture of the black (Crocodile vs. polished leather vs. shearling) and burgundy items (sequins, colored denim pants, suede).
+In the example above, the different texture of the black (Crocodile vs. polished leather vs. shearling) and burgundy items (sequins, colored denim pants, suede) adds the interest.

-The photo above shows how to add color to a cozy shearling with a Russian floral print wool scarf and matching gloves.
-The fuchsia bag adds another color.
-Since the coat, tights and shoes are all black, the bright bag adds a interest.
+The look above shows how to add color with a floral-print scarf, matching gloves, and a fuchsia bag.
+Because the coat, tights and shoes are all black, the bright bag adds interest.

 Which Coat Length is best?